ShoheiHub/my_config/README.md

 # my_config

-Gradually, I am going to add my config files which are Windows and Linux files.
+Gradually, I am going to add & modify my config files which are Windows and Linux files.

+In latest version,there are no difference between Linux to Windows.

 > details